-Card Member rewards expense decreased, driven by a decrease in Membership Rewards and cash back rewards expense, partially offset by an increase in cobrand rewards expense.
-The decrease in Membership Rewards expense was driven by the above-mentioned benefit from enhancements to the U.S. URR models as well as lower redemption costs, partially offset by higher billed business.
-The increase in cobrand rewards expense was primarily driven by higher billed business.
+Card Member rewards expense increased for the three month period and decreased for the six month period.
+The increase in the three month period was driven by higher cobrand rewards and Membership Rewards expenses, both of which were primarily driven by higher billed business.
+The decrease in the six month period was primarily driven by lower Membership Rewards expense, primarily due to the above-mentioned benefit from enhancements to the U.S. URR models as well as lower redemption costs, partially offset by higher billed business.

-Business development expense increased, primarily due to increased partner payments, primarily driven by an increase in billed business and higher contractual rates, partially offset by lower client incentives.
+Business development expense decreased for both the three and six month periods, primarily due to lower client incentives, partially offset by increased partner payments, primarily driven by an increase in billed business.

-Card Member services expense increased, primarily due to higher usage of travel-related benefits.
+Card Member services expense increased for both the three and six month periods, primarily due to growth in premium card accounts, contributing to a higher usage of travel-related benefits.

-Marketing expense increased, primarily reflecting higher levels of spending on customer acquisition and other growth initiatives.
+Marketing expense increased for both the three and six month periods, primarily reflecting higher levels of spending on customer acquisition and other growth initiatives.

-Salaries and employee benefits and other expenses increased, primarily due to an increase in allocated service costs, which includes an allocation of TLS servicing costs as described above, partially offset by lower compensation costs.
+Salaries and employee benefits and other expenses decreased for both the three and six month periods, primarily due to higher allocated service costs in the prior year, which includes an allocation of TLS servicing costs as described above.